Education in London: Multiculturalism

 London is known as a city that is diverse, populated by peoples and cultures from many other parts of the globe.
 Many London schools require the teaching of foreign language.

 Schools

 Public schools in Greater London include Harrow, City of London School, University College School, Westminster, Highgate School, King's College School, Wimbledon, Merchant Taylors' School and St Paul's School.

 International schools include The American School in London, German School London, the Japanese School in London, and the Lycée Français Charles de Gaulle (French school).
 The London Japanese school, in addition to its day school, also has a weekend programme serving students in the Japanese community in the United Kingdom who attend British and international schools.

 Student housing

-The low quality of the dormitories offered by schools themselves, the shortage of student housing, and the relatively good economic resources of the international students who attend schools in London offered an economic opportunity to firms such as Unite Students which have built thousands of units of student housing in London.
+The low quality of the halls of residence offered by schools themselves, the shortage of student housing, and the relatively good economic resources of the international students who attend schools in London offered an economic opportunity to firms such as Unite Students which have built thousands of units of student housing in London.